Who Are We?

 - Develop outreach, education and marketing strategies utilizing a wide range of media to reach as many consumers as possible, including events, advertising media, blog, website, newsletter, direct mail and social media.

-- Build awareness by implementing multiple types of Ride and Drives to promote EV adoption, targeted to different audiences.
+- Build awareness by implementing multiple EV Showcases to promote EV adoption, targeted to different audiences.

 - Establish strong relationships with regional dealerships.

 - Provide support, guidance, advocacy and collaboration to advance charging infrastructure in the areas of workplace charging, multi-unit dwellings, public charging (including parking facilities), consumer home charging and fleet charging.